Multi-Factor Authentication (MFA), Introduction

 - (Urbana, Chicago, and Springfield applications) Duo Universal Prompt - when logging into Microsoft365 and Shibboleth (Canvas, Box, Zoom, Moodle, etc.) applications.

-- UI Verify - when logging into System-level (AITS) and uillinois.edu sites (Banner, HR Reporting, My UI Info, NetID Center, Direct Deposit, etc.).
+- UI Verify (sometimes known as the AITS Duo iFrame) - when logging into some System-level (AITS) and uillinois.edu sites (Banner, HR Reporting, NetID Center, Direct Deposit, etc.).

 Visual Difference Duo Universal Prompt AITS Duo iFrame